Vansitha/maze-game-v1/README.md

 - With visibility set, various areas of the map around the player will be revealed as the player advances.

 ## How to run program
-Step1: Run Makefile by typing ‘make’ in terminal (Must be in program directory) Make file will create an executable called maze
+- Step1: Run `make` command
-Step2: Run ./maze in terminal
+- Step2: Run `./maze`

-## Running with conditional compilation to enable users set visibility distance (optional)
+## Running with conditional compilation to set visibility distance (optional)
-Step1: Run ‘make DARK=1’
+Step1: Run `make DARK=1`
-Step2: Run “./maze 2” (You can pass any number)
+Step2: Run `./maze 2` (Number represents the visibility area)

-(Note: 1.
-IF DARK=1 is activated during compilation and user fails to set visibility distance, program
+## Details to note
-          runs with default visibility setting which is set to display enitre map.
+1. IF DARK=1 is activated during compilation and user fails to set visibility distance, program runs with default visibility setting which is set to display enitre map.
 2. If user passes a negative value as an argument program runs with default visibility setting.
 3. If user passes 0 as the argument program runs in with default visibility setting.)